altera-opensource/intel-socfpga-hwlib/README.md

 | 27 | UART                      |         YES         |   YES   |     YES    |
 | 28 | USB                       |          -          |    -    |      -     |
 | 29 | Watchdog                  |         YES         |   YES   |     YES    |

-## Known Bug list
-- Cache failed to disable properly in Cyclone V family
-- Cache failed to write the control register when loading with uboot 2020
-- Error when performing memory to memory transfer with non-flat memory
-- snprintf from newlib failed to print correctly on specifier with format %-*llu